LucasKoc/TP1-ST2AWD/README.md

 Test run is already provided.

+The objective of this exercise is to implement a function that takes an array of numbers and return the sum of all elements.
 The code is completed with a check for the length of the array.
 If the array is empty, the function raise an error.
 Sum is added in a for loop.
 If the element is not a number, the function raise an error.

+Demo:
 ```js
 // For demonstration purpose, we add try catch block to handle intended errors
 try {console.log(sumV1())} catch (e) {console.log(e.message)}
 try {console.log(sumV1(1))} catch (e) {console.log(e.message)}
 try {console.log(sumV1(1, 2, 3))} catch (e) {console.log(e.message)}
 try {console.log(sumV1('Bonjour', 2, 3))} catch (e) {console.log(e.message)}
 ```
 Result of execution:
 ```markdown